 Charter's certificate of incorporation limits the liability of directors to the maximum extent permitted by Delaware law.
-The Delaware General Corporation Law provides that a corporation may eliminate or limit the personal liability of a director for monetary damages for breach of fiduciary duty as a director, except for liability for:
+The Delaware General Corporation Law provides that a corporation may eliminate or

-- (1) any breach of the director's duty of loyalty to the corporation and its shareholders; - (2) acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law; - (3) unlawful payments of dividends or unlawful stock purchases or redemptions; or - (4) any transaction from which the director derived an improper personal benefit.
+(1) any breach of the director's duty of loyalty to the corporation and its shareholders;

+(2) acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law;

+(3) unlawful payments of dividends or unlawful stock purchases or redemptions; or

+(4) any transaction from which the director derived an improper personal benefit.